Emotionally unavailable men make for terrible relationships.

 7. Forced Calmness

-Notice the difference between Kay, nervous, edgy and breathing shallow and Michael.
-Total emotional unavailability:
+Notice the difference between Kay, nervous, edgy, and breathing shallow, and Michael.

 8. Hot & Cold